ScapeGoat43/GB-Pocket-Adapter-Designs/README.md

 # GB-Pocket-Smash-Logo
-Just a modified version of the bottom shell for the GC Pocket and GB Pocket made by NiceMitch - HHL.
+Just a modified version of the bottom shell for the GC Pocket

+GB Pocket made by NiceMitch - HHL.
 Please support him in any way you can